Polkadot-Blockchain-Academy/pba-content/CONTRIBUTING.md

 ```

 This should open a new tab with a listing of all slide decks to choose from.
-Please start with the [INSTRUCTIONS-HOW-TO-USE-REVEAL-MD-Slides.md](./reveal-md/INSTRUCTIONS-HOW-TO-USE-REVEAL-MD-Slides.md) slides to see what is possible with the slides features and some template slides.
+Please start with the ["How to use Reveal slides"](./content-templates/slides/0-how-to-use-reveal-slides.md) guide to see what is possible with the slides features and some template slides.

 <details>
 <summary>If you are missing node or yarn, please install them as described below. (click to toggle)</summary>